-Important: Keep all of your HRA expense receipts for your card purchases, even if you believe the purchase meets the requirements noted above.
+Important: Keep all of your health FSA expense receipts for your card purchases, even if you believe the purchase meets the requirements noted above.

 You may use your benefit card for an amount up to five times the maximum co-pay amount.
-This includes singe co-pays for a specific benefit and a different co-pay for a specific benefit.
+This includes single co-pays for a specific benefit and a different co-pay for a specific benefit.

 Example: You and your two kids visit the doctor for an office visit.
 There is a $20 co-pay per person.
 Swipe your card one time.
 The $60 transaction will match as a multiple of your co-pay amount and you will not receive a request for additional documentation.